HardlyDifficult/Tutorials/Chapter2.md

 These options have very similar effects on objects, the biggest difference is the scale (i.e. how much motion X creates when Impulse vs Force).
 The unit for Impulse is defined as force per FixedUpdate.
 The unit for Force is defined as force per second.

 </details>
-<details><summary>How do you know when to use Update vs FixedUpdate for Input and rigidbodies?</summary>
+<details open><summary>How do you know when to use Update vs FixedUpdate for Input and rigidbodies?</summary>

 Unity recommends always using FixedUpdate when interacting with a rigidbody as physics is processed in FixedUpdate.